Amrutha Suresh: Other works

 Amrutha is also into modelling.
 In 2017, she was featured in the cover of lifestyle magazine FWD Life.
 In the following year, she walked the ramp at Kerala Fashion Runway.
 She was also featured on the cover page of Vanitha Magazine along with her sister.
 In 2018, Amrutha started a hashtag campaign on Instagram known as Amazing Me, promoting self-esteem.
 It received positive response from public.
 In December 2018, Amrutha and her sister Abhirami started a YouTube channel, Amrutam Gamay – AG, with the series AG Vlogs to publish their creative content.
 The content is related to their personal lives, travel, food, music, shopping among other things.
 The series met with positive reception from viewers.
 In 2020, Amrutha and Abhirami entered as contestants in the second season of Malayalam reality television game show Bigg Boss (Malayalam season 2), hosted by actor Mohanlal on Asianet.
 They entered the Bigg Boss house as wildcard entrants on day-50 and plays as a pair.

 Personal life

-Amrutha first met her Ex husband Bala at the sets of the film Venalmaram in which he was starring and Amrutha was playback singer.
+Amrutha first met her Ex-husband Bala at the sets of the film Venalmaram in which he was starring and Amrutha was playback singer.
 Later, they developed a friendship-turned-romance while she was contesting in the reality TV singing competition Idea Star Singer in which he was a celebrity judge.
 They talked to each other's family and got married on 27 August 2010 at a ceremony held in Chennai.
 They were residing in Palarivattom, Kochi.
 They are reported to have started living separately in 2015, and got legal divorce in December 2019.
-They have a daughter named Avanthika (born 2012) who lives with her.
-She is currently in a relationship with popular music director Gopi Sundar Beside music, she is also a travel enthusiast.
+They have a daughter named Avanthika born in 2012 who lives with her.